mdsol-share/crichton/doc/transition_descriptors.md

 ## Properties
 * `descriptors` - Recursive section that groups transition descriptors or nested semantic descriptors: REQUIRED.
+  * \[alps_id\] - A YAML key that is the unique ID of the associated ALPS profile.
     * `doc` - The description of the transition descriptor: REQUIRED.
     * `type` - The type of transition, either `safe`, `unsafe` or `idempotent` type: REQUIRED.
     * `name` - The name associated with the related element in a response.
 Overrides the ID of the descriptor as the default name: OPTIONAL.
     * `links` - Links related to the transition descriptor: RECOMMENDED.
     * `href` - An underlying ALPS profile: OPTIONAL.
     * `rt` - The return type, as an absolute or relative URI to an ALPS profile: REQUIRED.

 ### Template Properties
 The following properties are only used with semantic descriptors representing templates (forms).